sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.5.8**

+* New: Query Arg Monitor - Monitor the query args that are used on your site and block them.
+This prevents search engines from crawling every variation of your pages with unrecognized query arguments and helps save crawl quota.
+* Updated: Compatibility with new ACF image data format.
+* Fixed: TruSEO sometimes freezes when used with particular languages.

 **New in Version 4.5.7.3**

 * Fixed: Setup Wizard no longer freezes in Lite when the sitemap feature is selected for activation.